If you only have one day in Milan, then this the perfect itinerary for your city trip in the Italian Metropole.

 Disclosure: This page contains affiliate links, meaning we receive a commission if you decide to make a purchase through our links, but this is at no additional cost to you.

-Even if you only have a few hours in Milan you might be able to cover most of the listed sights as they are all located in the city center.
+Even if you only have a few hours in Milan you might be able to cover most of the listed sights as they are all located close together in the city center.

-We visited Milan as a day trip during our trip to Lake Como.
-If you have a similar situation like us coming up, this is how to make the most out of one day in Milan.
+We did a day trip to Milan during our visit to Lake Como.
+If you have a similar situation like us coming up, then this short travel guide will show you how to make the most of one day in Milan.

 Milan is the economic heart of Italy: the center of banking, publishing as well as the capital of the world in design and fashion.